405 Snow Hall

-I am a Visiting Assistant Professor in Applied Mathematics at the University of Kansas.
+I am Assistant Professor in Applied Mathematics at the University of Kansas.

 My research deals with multiscale phenomena in mathematical physics and biology,

 homogenization theory and multiscale numerical methods.

 At present, the main object of my research is the study of layered heterostructures,

 i.e. stacked layers of 2D materials such as graphene, boron nitride, etc.

 an exciting MURI project led by Professor Luskin,

 Multiscale Mathematical Modeling and Design Realization of Novel 2D Functional Materials.

 I focus on the mathematical modeling and the analysis of novel numerical methods designed